Concrete Shed Base Cost

 How Much Does a Concrete Shed Base Cost?

-If you want to maintain your shed for a long time, you must have the best foundation.
-And, for the best foundation, choose a concrete shed foundation.
+If you want to keep your shed for a long time, then you must get the foundation right.
+And the most popular option used by UK homeowners who want the most durable and long-lasting is a concrete shed base.

 Poured concrete usually costs between £75 and £95 per m³.
 For a small shed, the concrete alone will cost around £40.

-Pouring concrete is priced per cubic metre (m3) or square foot because you need to fill a volume rather than an area most of the time.
-Speaking in aspects of square footage is hard to translate.
+Pouring concrete is also typically priced per cubic metre (m³) because you need to fill a volume (i.e., length by width by depth) rather than an area (i.e., length by width).

 Concrete Shed Base Prices